Splitting strategies for post-selection inference: Simulation study

 \subsection{Inference for projection parameters}

 We now consider settings with a number of covariates exceeding the sample size.
 In these situations the full model is not identifiable, and the methods used in the previous section are not applicable.
-Instead, we consider the problem of constructing confidence intervals for the coefficients of a projection parameter.
-As noted by \cite{berketal}, the coefficients of a projection parameter for a selected set $s$ can be interpreted as a measure of the correlation between the selected coefficients and the mean $\mu$, accounting for all the other selected covariates.
-This follows because $\beta_s(X)_i$ can be written as the projection of $\mu$ onto the residual vector of the $i$-th selected covariate regressed against the other selected covariates.
-Indeed, if $X(s)_i$ is the $i$-th column of $X(s)$ and $X(s)_{-i}$ is $X(s)$ with the $i$-th column removed, a simple calculation shows that

-Thus, $\beta_s(X)_i$ provides a measure of the relevance of the $i$-th covariate relative to the selected set, with a null value indicating that the variable is redundant and can be safely removed from $s$.
+Instead, we consider the problem of constructing confidence intervals for the coefficients of a projection parameter $\beta_s(X) = \{X(s)^T X(s)\}^{-1} X(s)^T X \beta$.